espressomd/espresso/doc/sphinx/particles.rst

 the non-virtual particle rotates, the virtual sites rotates on an orbit around the non-virtual particles center.

-To use this implementation of virtual sites, activate the feature VIRTUAL_SITES_RELATIVE.
+To use this implementation of virtual sites, activate the feature ``VIRTUAL_SITES_RELATIVE``.
 Furthermore, an instance of :class:`espressomd.virtual_sites.VirtualSitesRelative` has to be set as the active virtual sites scheme (see above).
 To set up a virtual site,

 #.
 Place the particle to which the virtual site should be related.
 It